OpenZeppelin/openzeppelin-contracts/.changeset/pink-wasps-hammer.md

 'openzeppelin-solidity': patch
 ---

-`GovernorCountingOverridable`: Add a governor counting module that enables delegatees to override the vote of their delegate.
+`GovernorCountingOverridable`: Add a governor counting module that enables token holders to override the vote of their delegate.